PAM-IE 2026

 Parallel program

-The template at URL provides more detailed information on the abstract structure.
-You can easily paste the template into the submission form and alter it directly there.
-Alternatively, you can prepare your abstract in Word by overwriting the text in the template and then paste it into the submission form.
+The Abstract Template (DOWNLOAD HERE) provides detailed guidance on the required structure.
+You may either paste the template directly into the submission form and edit it online, or prepare your abstract in Word by replacing the template text and then pasting the final version into the submission form.

 Reviewing procedure